AriFordsham/GHCWiki/linear-types.md

 - Monads of LHask for which the unit and join are maps in LHask are called enriched monads.

-This is related to the often overlooked fact that monads must be [strong](https://en.wikipedia.org/wiki/Strong_monad), both in Moggi's theory of effects, and as a programming language construct.
+This is the same as the often overlooked fact that monads must be [strong](https://en.wikipedia.org/wiki/Strong_monad), both in Moggi's theory of effects, and as a programming language construct.
 It is easy to overlook because (self-)enriched monads are necessarily strong.
 And all monads in Hask are, naturally, self-enriched.
-See [ this discussion](https://ncatlab.org/nlab/show/tensorial+strength) for more details.
+See [this discussion](https://ncatlab.org/nlab/show/tensorial+strength) for more details.